1. THE FOLLOWING TERMS AND CONDITIONS APPLY TO ALL MEMBERSHIPS:

 15.3 Furthermore, Member hereby agrees to defend, indemnify and hold Flywheel and its affiliated organizations harmless from and against any damages, loss, claim, suit, and expense, including attorney fees and legal expenses, resulting from any act or omission of Member or its guests while on or near the Flywheel facility.
 Additional indemnification terms are found in the Supplemental Terms and Conditions.

-23. RECEPTION SERVICES: If a call is received for a member at the Reception Desk, a message will be forwarded to the member by e-mail.
-Members are required to meet their guests at the main lobby entrance to provide access to the building and direct them to the correct meeting space.
+22. RECEPTION SERVICES: If a call is received for a member at the Reception Desk, a message will be forwarded to the member by e-mail.
+Members are required to meet their guests at the main lobby entrance or Flywheel entrance during business hours to provide access to the building and direct them to the correct meeting space.
 Members are asked to notify the Reception Desk when they are expecting special guests so they can be directed according to the member’s wishes.
+It is preferable that members direct their guests how to make their way to their private office and to call the member directly.
+The Flywheel Community Manager should not be utilized as a personal assistant.

-33. INTELLECTUAL PROPERTY: Member may not, without the prior written consent of the named entity, use any of the following names in any advertising, brochures, or promotional materials: Flywheel, Wildfire, Workplace Strategies, Inc., Storr Office Environments, and Wake Forest University Innovation Quarter.
+32. INTELLECTUAL PROPERTY: Member may not, without the prior written consent of the named entity, use any of the following names in any advertising, brochures, or promotional materials: Flywheel, Wildfire, Workplace Strategies, Inc., Flow 500 West Fifth, LLC.
+Flywheel may not, without written consent of Member use Member’s name in any advertising, brochures, or promotional materials.

 A) Members may not place anything, or allow anything to be placed, in the common areas, in any office or meeting space, or near the glass or any window, door, partition or wall which may in Flywheel’s judgment, appear unsightly from the common areas or from the outside of any building in which the Premises are situated (“Building”).
 For purposes of this Agreement, Premises shall mean either, individually or collectively, the premises located at Winston-Salem, NC or at Davidson, NC.